-- - Free filing for federal tax returns when you file using H&R Block’s Free Edition
+- Free filing for federal and state tax returns when you file using H&R Block’s Free Edition

 What Is H&R Block's Pricing Structure?

-The Free edition is only for simple federal returns.
-However, it includes free e-file and includes many of the features offered by the paying editions, such as accuracy review, refund reveal, step-by-step guidance, expert tax advice, and free import of W-2s and last year’s tax return with TurboTax or TaxAct.
+The Free edition is only for simple returns, but both federal and state returns are free.
+This version includes free e-file and includes many of the features offered by the paying editions, such as accuracy review, refund reveal, step-by-step guidance, expert tax advice, and free import of W-2s and last year’s tax return with TurboTax or TaxAct.

-The Premium edition is worth $49.99 and is designed for self-employed workers, business owners and rental property owners.
+The Premium edition costs $79.99 and is designed for self-employed workers, business owners and rental property owners.
 This version covers self-employment income (Schedule C), rental property (Schedule E), and helps taxpayers calculate the cost basis of their home sale, dividends, gift and inheritance assets.

-The Best of Both edition gives you the flexibility of filing online while still getting the peace of mind of having a tax expert review, correct, sign, and file.
-The Best of Both edition has a price tag of $79.99.
+The Best of Both add-on service gives you the flexibility of filing online while still getting the peace of mind of having a tax expert review, correct, sign, and file.
+The Best of Both service has a price tag starting at $40.